Coronavirus (COVID-19) – everything you need to know, in language you can understand

-At hospitals and clinics, we’re very good at keeping people with infectious diseases away from everyone else and are taking a lot of precautions with anyone who might have novel coronavirus (COVID-19).
+At hospitals and clinics, we’re very good at keeping people with infectious diseases away from everyone else and are taking a lot of precautions with anyone who might have COVID-19.
 What we’re not able to do is provide health advice and treatment to people who aren’t at their appointments.
 If there is any reason for you not to attend your appointment, you will be told.

 What is a pandemic?